 But how does UX design influence this field?
 In more than one way!
 Consider that user experience does not apply only to a website, although this aspect is perhaps the most important of all.
-Customers interact in person with self service ATMs, mobile banking, internet banking, pay by phone services and more.
-All these take UX design into account, for in the absence of it, there would be nothing else but tech-savvy devices that only few would know how to use.
+Customers interact in person with self-service ATMs, mobile banking, internet banking, pay by phone services, and more.
+All these take UX design into account, for in the absence of it, there would be nothing else but tech-savvy devices that only a few would know how to use.

 The right user experience design can show the user exactly what he/she has to do to complete certain actions faster and easier, thus ultimately leading him to achieve his goals.
 And a user who understood how the bank's product/service works from the first time will certainly be a satisfied user, one that is going to recommend the institution to everybody he knows.
 But perhaps more importantly, the right UX design can prevent users from suffering a negative experience, and thus there is a significantly higher chance for them to remain loyal to the bank for longer.